idvorkin/idvorkin.github.io/_posts/2015-11-25-search-inside-yourself.md

   - 2M: May I be well, May I be happy, May I be free from suffering
   - 2M: Neutral Person: Be well, Be happy, Be free from suffering
   - 2M: Negative Person: Be well, Be happy, Be free from suffering
-- Start with Sincerity, Kindness and Openess
+- Start with Sincerity, Kindness and Openness
   - Easy for emotional brain to think someone is "bad"
-  - Easy for your cognative brain to see someone is good, but hard to convince your emotionals.
+  - Easy for your cognitive brain to see someone is good, but hard to convince your emotions.
 - When a new relationship, or things go south
   1. Give people benefit of the doubt.
   1. Trust begins with Trust
 - When chairing a meeting: some assumptions
   1. Everyone here to serve a greater good, till proven otherwise
   1. Thus assume, None of us have hidden agendas, until proven otherwise.
-  1. Thus assume, Reasonable, even when disagree, until proven otherwhise.
+  1. Thus assume, Reasonable, even when disagree, until proven otherwise.
 - Empathic Listening:
   - Mindful Listening.
 BUT: answer "I heard you feel", instead of "I heard you say".
   - Prompts:
     - A difficult work situation,
     - Time when you felt pain, but couldn't do anything,
     - Other emotional juice.
-- Strengthing empathic listening:
+- Strengthening empathic listening:
   1. Mindfulness: makes us more perceptive
   1. Kindness: lets us listen better to feeling
   1. Curiosity: wonder at what people might be experiances